grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

 **Benjamin:** The code looks better and having the constant in one place will make it more maintainable, but I think the Statement in its current form is weaker than before.
-We could change the `InitialValue` to anything and the Statement would still be true, since it does not force this constant to be “0".
+We could change the `InitialValue` to anything and the Statement would still be true, since it does not force this constant to be "0".

 That is right.
 We need to add it to our TODO list to handle this case.
 Can you write it down?

 **Benjamin:** Sure.
-I will write it as “TODO: 0 should be used as an initial value."
+I will write it as "TODO: 0 should be used as an initial value."

 **Johnny:** Ok.
 We should handle it now, especially since it is part of the story we are currently implementing, but I will leave it for later just to show you the power of TODO list in TDD -- whatever is on the list, we can forget and get back to when we have nothing better to do.
 Our next item from the list is this: